Mandurah Boat & Bike Hire have detailed some suggested options for your cruise.

 Once indoors you can order one of their great meals and enjoy their cosy interior or you can enjoy your food outside and admire the panoramic views of the river as a stunning backdrop!
 Or if you wish they will supply meals in takeaway form.
 This venue also has an ATM machine and toilet/bathroom facilities.

-The Ravenswood Tavern unfortunately is not permitted to allow dogs, (Shire of Murrays rules) so pooches will have to remain on the boat nearby.
+The Ravenswood Tavern, unfortunately, is not permitted to allow dogs, (Shire of Murrays rules) so pooches will have to remain on the boat nearby.

-Duration: we recommend at least 5-6 hours
+Duration: For Ravenswood Tavern we recommend at least five to six hours